 Higher settings for the Perforce server trace options are useful only to administrators working with Perforce Technical Support to diagnose or investigate a problem.
+The proxy does not set debugging by default.

 The preferred way to set trace options for the Perforce server (or proxy) is to set them on the p4d (or p4p) command line.
 For technical reasons, this does not work for sites running Perforce servers or proxies as services under Windows.
-Administrators at such sites can use p4_set to set the trace options within P4DEBUG, allowing the service to run with the options enabled.
+Administrators at such sites can use p4 set to set the trace options within P4DEBUG, allowing the service to run with the options enabled.